Pros / It’s loaded with emergency preparedness features like an ultrasonic dog whistle.

 Cons / The hand crank efficiency is below average.

-VERDICT / The Midland ER310 is a great survival tool, as it has some unique features to attract search and rescue if you’re lost or stranded, though its hand crank is inefficient.
+Verdict / The Midland ER310 is a great survival tool because it has some unique features to attract search and rescue if you’re lost or stranded, though its hand crank is inefficient.

-Many emergency radios have survival features to attract the attention of search and rescue if you're lost, but the ER310 has the unique feature of an ultrasonic dog whistle.
-Since canines have excellent hearing and smelling, they are the best trackers for search and rescue.
-When you activate the dog whistle, you won't be able to hear it because the frequency is too high for human hearing, but the dogs can, and they'll be able to lead people to your location.
-There's also an SOS beacon that flashes, which can get the attention of anyone from a great distance.
+Many emergency radios have survival features that attract the attention of search and rescue if you're lost, but unlike most, the ER310 has an ultrasonic dog whistle.
+Since canines have excellent senses of hearing and smell, they are the best trackers for search and rescue.
+You can’t hear the whistle when you activate it because the frequency is too high for human hearing, but the dogs can, and they can lead people to your location.
+There's also a flashing SOS beacon, which can get people’s attention from a great distance.

-The radio reception quality is generally good.
-While the AM reception earned a B in our tests, which is average, the FM reception received an A. In addition, the backcountry reception received a B+, which makes it one of the better radios for hiking.
-So while the reception isn't perfect, the overall quality is good.
-You'll be able to hear the necessary information.
+The ER310’s reception quality is generally good.
+It earned a B in our AM reception tests, which is average, and an A for its FM reception.
+When we took it into the backcountry, we graded its reception at a B+, which makes it one of the better radios for hiking.
+So while the reception isn't perfect, its overall quality is good, and you can hear necessary information.

-You can plug your mobile devices into the USB port and use the hand crank to charge the batteries.
-This is an excellent way of keeping your electronics charged while you're camping or when there's a power outage.
-This isn't just a convenience feature that allows you to keep playing your games when there's a power outage; it also keeps you in contact with others who can help you if you need it.
+You can plug your mobile devices into the radio’s USB port and use the hand crank to charge their batteries.
+This is an excellent way to keep your electronics charged while you're camping or when there's a power outage.
+This isn't just a convenience feature that lets you play games when there's a power outage; it also keeps you in contact with people who can help assist you if you need help.

-The casing is well built for a weather radio, using a combination of hard plastic and rubber.
-It can handle the bumps and drops involved with camping and everyday usage.
-However, it lacks a water-resistant design.
-So if you're hiking and you receive a severe weather warning from one of the NOAA weather alert stations, you'll need to store it in a dry place.
+The Midland ER310’s casing is well constructed for a weather radio, and it’s made from hard plastic and rubber.
+It can handle the bumps and drops that come with camping and everyday use; however, it isn’t water-resistant.
+If you're hiking and receive a severe weather warning from one of the NOAA weather alert stations, you need to store it in a dry place.